By Italy specialist Claire

 It’s a stark, low-ceilinged stone room.
 Listen carefully, and you might be able to hear the sound of running water from a Roman-built aqueduct nearby.
 In the middle of the room, there’s a simple altar carved with a relief of the Persian-derived god Mithras slaying a bull.

 The room itself wasn’t so much a temple as a place for ritual banquets.
 Mithraism was a mysterious, male-only cult that made use of initiation rites and it had an underground following in the Roman world.
 Today, little is known about it.
-Worshippers typically gathered in caves or underground chambers, out of public sight.
+Worshipers typically gathered in caves or underground chambers, out of public sight.
 It’s somehow fitting, then, that even in modern times this temple remains hidden from view.

 Visit the ancient Roman Baths of Caracalla on a Vespa tour